awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-development-environment.md

 If you've installed Tomcat locally, you can copy the servlet API and JavaServer Pages \(JSP\) API libraries from the installation folder\.
 If you deploy to a Tomcat platform version, you don't need to include these files in your source bundle, but you do need to have them in your `classpath` to compile any classes that use them\.

 JUnit, Google Guava, and Apache Commons provide several useful libraries\.
-Visit their homepages to learn more:
+Visit their home pages to learn more:
 +  [Download JUnit](https://github.com/junit-team/junit/wiki/Download-and-Install)
 +  [Download Google Guava](https://code.google.com/p/guava-libraries/)
 +  [Download Apache Commons](http://commons.apache.org/downloads/)